Pennsylvania Roman Catholic diocese files for bankruptcy after $12M in sex-abuse settlements

 Attorney Jeff Anderson, who represents dozens of church abuse victims, said a bankruptcy filing could be used to cover up the diocese’s assets in determining their liability to victims or avoid divulging documents on how they handled past abuse claims.

-So far, 22 dioceses and religious orders in the United States have filed for bankruptcy
+So far, 22 dioceses and religious orders in the United States have filed for bankruptcy.

 The Associated Press contributed to this story.